In general, children with infectious diseases and/or parasitic infestation are not to be in school.

 When the bell rings at 8:30 students should be with their class.
 If they are late, students must check-in at the office to get a late pass before joining their class.
 If there is a pattern of lateness, parents will be notified and a meeting may be set up with the Pedagogical Director and the teacher.
 If needed, a Family Attendance Agreement will be established.
 Failure to comply with this agreement could result in the student missing class events or disenrollment, at the Pedagogical Committee’s discretion.

 After 2 unexcused absences in a term, a notification will be sent home.
 Students arriving after 10:15 AM or leaving before 12:45 PM and not returning are considered absent from that school day.
 After continued unexcused absences, the teacher and Pedagogical Committee will determine whether or not a Family Attendance Agreement needs to be established.
 Failure to comply with the Family Attendance Agreement could result in missing class events or disenrollment, at the Pedagogical Committee’s discretion.
-If an extended absence is planned, the Pre-Arranged Absence form below must be completed at least two weeks prior to the planned absence.
+If an extended absence is planned (there days or more), please request a Pre-Arranged Absence form from the office, and complete at least two weeks prior to the planned absence.

 Some reasons for an excused absence are: